 \subsubsection{Evaluation}

-We first conduct an evaluation of the methods for estimating dimension scores given a list of attribute tokens, using the annotated lexicons for the three VAD dimensions.

-We divide the lexicon for each dimension into a train and test split, and estimate the scores for terms in the test split using the \texttt{emb-sim} and \texttt{axis-emb} methods.
+We divide the lexicon for each VAD dimension into a train and test split, and estimate the scores for terms in the test split using the \texttt{emb-sim} and \texttt{axis-emb} methods.
 We evaluate each method by measuring the Spearman correlation between the assigned scores from each method and the gold scores from the VAD lexicon for terms in the test split.
-Results for each of the VAD dimensions are in Table \ref{tab:axis-eval}.
+Results are reported in Table \ref{tab:axis-eval}.

 We see that the \texttt{axis-emb} scoring method is substantially better at estimating the intensity scores of non-lexicon terms compared to the \texttt{emb-sim} method, for all three dimensions.
-We therefore perform all subsequent analyses with \texttt{axis-emb} scores for the bi-polar dimensions of valence, arousal, dominance, and power.
-For appearance and intellect, we are only estimating a uni-polar score of the strength of association with appearance and intellect related terms, and therefore use the \texttt{emb-sim} method.
+We therefore perform all subsequent analyses with \texttt{axis-emb} scores for the bipolar dimensions of valence, arousal, dominance, and power.
+For appearance and intellect, we are only estimating a unipolar score of the strength of association with appearance and intellect related terms, and therefore use \texttt{emb-sim}.